humanagencyorg/openai-best-practices/docs/api_keys.md

 ## Introduction

-In addition to standard best practices around using API Keys, OpenAI provides recommendations specific to their environment.
+The OpenAI API structure wasn't immediately apparent until I worked through the documentation.
+Here are my notes and some best practices around working with the OpenAI API.

 ## API Key Safety Basics